LorenzoZaccagnini/old-lorenzozaccagnini.github.io/content/posts/simple-rust-oracle.md

 Blockchains can't access external data sources natively because it is a deterministic system.
 Each node in the network has a copy of the blockchain, they must all agree on the same state.
 If a smart contract was able to access external data sources, it would break the deterministic nature of the blockchain.
 The verification of the state of the blockchain would be impossible, remember same inputs always produce the same outputs.

+I've solved this problem by using a blockchain oracle.
+A blockchain oracle is a service that allows smart contracts to interact with external data sources.
+The oracle will be responsible for fetching the external data and sending it to the smart contract.
+The smart contract will then be able to access the data.

 Let's make an example to illustrate this.
 Let's say we have a smart contract that stores the current price of a cryptocurrency.
 If the price of the cryptocurrency is updated every 10 seconds on an external API, the smart contract will have to be updated every 10 seconds, otherwise the smart contract will be out of sync.
 It would impossible for others to verify the state of the blockchain.

 This is why blockchains need oracles, external data must be fed into the blockchain with a transaction, in this way all nodes in the network will have the same data and the blockchain will remain deterministic.

 [Read this fantastic answer on stackoverflow to learn more about that](https://ethereum.stackexchange.com/questions/301/why-cant-contracts-make-api-calls)

+In my experience I've developed many blockchain oracles, for our project Devoleum and for many other projects.
+I've used different langauges but Rust is the one that I love the most.
+I've developed oracles for various use cases:

+- Crosschain bridges
+- Connecting IoT to the Ethereum blockchain
+- Display data from the blockchain for a frontend that does not have access to the blockchain via a browser wallet like metamask.

 ## 2. What is an oracle?